carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Enhancements.rst

 ------------------------------

 This small example specifies a Tool that converts C source to object files.
-Note that it is only a mock-up of inteded functionality, not a final specification::
+Note that it is only a mock-up of intended functionality, not a final specification::

     def GCC : Tool<